Archway, London: Library

+Archway library originally opened in 1946, with a redevelopment completed in 1980.
+It is one of the most popular libraries in the Islington public libraries service, with nearly 100,000 visits in 2024/25.

+The proposed Vorley Road redevelopment would see the creation of a larger, brighter space.

 Transport

 Rail and Underground

 The nearest London Underground station is Archway tube station on the Northern line.
 The nearest London Overground station is Upper Holloway.

 Bus routes

 Archway is served by the following bus routes: 4, 17, 41, 43 (24 hour), 134 (24 hour), 143, 210, 263, 310, 390 (24 hour), C11 and W5.
-Also Night Bus routes N20, N41 and N271.
+Also Night Bus routes N20, N41 and N263.

 Culture

 Dick Whittington

 A legend perpetuated by the name of the hospital and a statue on the older street leading, beside the hospital, to Highgate records Dick Whittington, medieval Mayor of London, failing to make his fortune in the city heard the Bow Bells (those of St Mary-le-Bow, a church on Cheapside) from here, a distance of 4.5 mi leading to the later homage "turn again Whittington, thrice Lord Mayor of London", inscribed on the supporting stone protected by railings.
 On top of the thick tablet, his cat of English folklore is cast in stone.
 A restored 1821 memorial stone topped with a small statue of Whittington's Cat is known as the Whittington Stone and is next to a pub of the same name on Highgate Hill, a street in Archway.
 The memorial marks the legendary site where 'Dick Whittington' Sir Richard's folkloric alter ego, returning home discouraged after a disastrous attempt to make his fortune in the city, heard the bells of St Mary le Bow ring out, 'Turn again Whittington, thrice Lord Mayor of London.'
 Seeing the building of a maternity hospital and drains for the poor of London during his lifetime, he left his wealth to a broad-based charity which continues into the 21st century.
 Pauntley Street takes its name from the village of Pauntley in the Forest of Dean, Gloucestershire, traditionally regarded as Dick Whittington's birthplace.
 The Whittington Hospital is also named after him.